BitsandNibble/school-pack/README.md

 ### Bugs

--   [ ] When selecting skills on result page
+-   [ ] When selecting/inserting skills on result page
 -   [ ] When inserting scores (very slow due to multiple request to the 'grades' table)
 -   [ ] Optimize db query on debtors page
 -   [ ] When adding multiple subjects